juiser/juiser-spring-origin-example/README.md

 # juiser-spring-origin-example
-A juiser-enabled origin example server that sits behind a Stormpath-enabled Spring Cloud Zuul gateway and uses token authentication on every request.
+A juiser-enabled origin example server that sits behind a secure Spring Cloud Zuul gateway and uses token authentication on every request.